postmanlabs/postman-app-support/.github/ISSUE_TEMPLATE/Bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
-Make sure the screenshot does not contain any API keys or access tokens.
+Please make sure the screenshot does not contain any API keys or access tokens.

 **App information (please complete the following information):**
  - App Type [e.g. Chrome App, Native App]